Man arrested in Kannapolis plotted to kill Biden, found with guns, explosive material, court documents state - Salisbury Post

 shavonne.potts@salisburypost.com

-KANNAPOLIS — Court documents allege a 25-year-old man was found in May with a van full of explosive material and guns and conspired to kill former Vice President Joe Biden, who is now running for president, and carry out a mass shooting.
+KANNAPOLIS — A 19-year-old man arrested in Kannapolis in May was found with van full of explosive material and guns and conspired to kill former Vice President Joe Biden, who is now running for president, as well as carry out a mass shooting, according to court documents.

 Kannapolis Police arrested Alexander Hillel Treisman in May after employees reported an abandoned white van outside of Fifth Third Bank.
 The van contained multiple weapons and other items.
-He’s been held in custody since then, and an eight-page order, signed by a U.S. magistrate judge earlier this month, lays out a terrorist plot by the 25-year-old, also known as Alexander S. Theiss, which goes back at least to October 2019.
+He’s been held in custody since then, and an eight-page order, signed by a U.S. magistrate judge earlier this month, lays out a terrorist plot by the 19-year-old, also known as Alexander S. Theiss, which goes back at least to October 2019.

 A federal grand jury indicted Treisman on Sept.
 28, on one count of knowingly possessing any material containing an image of child pornography and two counts of knowingly transporting child porn by any means, including through the use of a computer, from South Carolina to North Carolina.